Skip to content

 sudo apt dist-upgrade

-2. Containers Missing in Docker Stack Environment
+2. Container Does Not Exist in Docker Stack Environment

 This issue is generally caused by an incorrect runtime environment.